ING instrumentation update 2018-2019

 Technical stand-down periods.

-A number of stand-down periods linked to WEAVE preparation and to the deployment of the new TCS are being scheduled during 2017 and 2018.
-The next of these is in mid-November 2017.
+A number of stand-down periods linked to WEAVE preparation and to the deployment of the new TCS are being scheduled during 2018 and 2019.

 - WHT PF imaging.

 The WHT's PFIP prime-focus imager (16-arcmin field of view) is no longer offered.
 The main optical imaging options at the WHT are now ACAM (8-arcmin field of view) and visiting instrument